a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a volume window.
 Click in the header area (items/use/etc).
 On the desktop, drag a selection rectangle around the window.
 Verify that nothing is selected, and that file icons don't paint onto the desktop.
 * Launch DeskTop.
 Open a volume window.
 Adjust the window so that the scrollbars are active.
 Scroll the window.
 On the desktop, drag a selection rectangle around the window.
 Verify that nothing is selected, and that file icons don't paint onto the desktop.
 * Launch DeskTop.
 Open a volume window.
 Adjust the window so it is small and roughly centered on the screen.
 In the middle of the window, start a drag-selection.
 Move the mouse cursor in circles around the outside of the window and within the window.
 Verify that one corner of the selection rectangle remains fixed where the drag-selection was started.
 * Launch DeskTop.
 Open a volume window with many items.
 Adjust the window so that the scrollbars are active.
-Drag an item slightly within in the middle of the view, so that the scrollbars don't change.
+Drag an item slightly within the middle of the view, so that the scrollbars don't change.
 Verify that the scrollbars don't repaint/flicker.

 * Launch DeskTop.
 Open a window with only one icon.
 Drag icon so name is to left of window bounds.
 Ensure icon name renders.